Shepard Kollock

 Shepard Kollock, Jr. (September 1750 – July 28, 1839) was an editor and printer, who was active in colonial New Jersey during the period of the American Revolutionary War.
 He also held various government positions in the newly founded state of New Jersey during the early 1800s.

 The New Jersey Journal, which became the third newspaper published in New Jersey, was established by Kollock at his press during 1779 in the colonial village of Chatham, New Jersey, which had been settled in 1710 within the British Province of New Jersey.
 The newspaper, which later was renamed the Elizabeth Daily Journal, was a driving force in galvanizing support and disseminating information about the Revolutionary War efforts.

 His newspaper continued to be published for 212 years following its original publication, until January 3, 1992.

-History

-Personal
+Early life

-Shepard Kollock Jr., who was the son of Mary Goddard and Shepard Kollock, was born September 1750 in Lewes, Sussex County, Delaware, and died July 28, 1839 in Philadelphia, Pennsylvania.
+Kollock Jr. was born in September 1750, the son of Mary Goddard and Shepard Kollock, in Lewes, in the Colony of Delaware, and died July 28, 1839, in Philadelphia, Pennsylvania.
 He married Susan Arnett on June 5, 1777, daughter of Hannah White and Isaac Arnett.
 Shepard and Susan had twelve children.
 He is buried in the First Presbyterian Church of Elizabeth.